mjaroszewski1979/geo_api_v1/README.md

 ### Features:
 * Using Bulma CSS framework to implement its built-in frontend components
-* Working with template inheritance mechanism to build a base “skeleton” template that contains all the common elements and defines blocks that child templates can override
-* Implementing secure user authentication system which handles user accounts, manages cookies, user groups, and sessions, and keeps track of permissions
+* Implementing secure user authentication system which handles user accounts, manages cookies, sessions, and keeps track of permissions
 * Taking full advantage of Django's built-in features like cross-site request forgery protection to ensure safe data transfer in web forms to a database
-* Associating multiple records in a table with multiple records in another table ( many-to-many relationship ) to achieve optimal ORM performance
 * Breaking logic into smaller parts by adding various new Django applications to an existing project
 * Writing as much functionality as possible in models or utility files instead of views
 * Serving static files with WhiteNoise to accomplish high performance and efficiency without depending on nginx, Amazon S3 or any other external service
 * Relying on Cloudinary to provide a secure and comprehensive API for easily uploading media files from server-side code
 * Storing app’s secure credentials in environment variables
 * Utilizing setUpModule() to handle especially expensive setup operations for all of the tests within a module

 --------------------------------------------------